wp-plugins/lightbox-plus/readme.txt

 == Change Log ==

+= 1.6 =
+* Added the much requested feature for Lightbox Plus to work with WordPress' built in gallery
+ * Added checkbox to select whether to use with WP built in gallery.
+* Updated LightBox Plus to use new version of ColorBox
+* Updated ColorBox to version 1.3.1 with the following changes
+  * Removed the IE-only stylesheets and conditional comments.
+All CSS is handled by a single CSS file for all examples.
+  * Removed user-agent sniffing from the js and replaced it with feature detection.
+This will allow correct rendering for visitors masking their agent type.
+  * Added `$.fn.colorbox.resize()` method to allow ColorBox to resize it's height if it's contents change.
+  * Added `scrollbars` option to allow users to turn off scrollbars when using the `resize()` method.
+  * Renamed the `resize` option to be less ambiguous.
+It's now `scalePhotos`.
+  * Renamed the `cbox_close` event to be less ambiguous.
+It's now `cbox_cleanup`.
+It is the first thing to happen in the close method while the 'cbox_closed' event is the last to happen.
+  * Fixed a bug with the slideshow mouseover graphics that appeared after ColorBox is opened a 2nd time.
+  * Fixed a bug where ClearType may not work in IE 6 & 7 if using the fade transition.
+  * Minor code optimizations to increase compression.
+* Minor corrections to admin interface.

 = 1.5.5 =
 * Updated additional code that didn't make it into 1.5.4 to use less memory and run faster
-* Separated the admin panel output to a separate file ** Added some custom admin panel styles
+* Separated the admin panel output to a separate file
+ * Added some custom admin panel styles
  * Cosmetic changes to admin panel

 = 1.5.4 =
 * Fixed bug where titles were being broken when DO NOT USE TITLE was checked.
-* Fixed issue with limited character sets - should allow any characters in the title
+* Fixed issue with limited character sets - should allow any characters in the title (diacritics, umlauts, etc.)
 * Optimized code to use less memory and run faster
 * Updated ColorBox to version 1.2.9
 * No new features at this time